Mojola! Mojola!! Mojola!!!

 Even as for fashion designers, we have various forms of fashion designing.

 One might specialize in making only suits, another specializes in wedding gowns, another specializes in school uniforms, etc.

 In conclusion, be rest assured that you have your own unique assignment in any aspect of life be it spiritual, academics, profession or whatsoever.

 God has specially given you the assignment you can work with.

 To fulfil your God given assignment, you have to:

 1) Know your assignment on earth.
-What do His want you to do.
+What He wants you to do.

-Which area does He want you to work in church?
+Which area He wants you to work in church.

 Never think your ability is useless.

 Never think the assignment God gave you is either too simple or complex.